Seattle Restaurants (and Bars) with Covered, Heated, and Tented Patios

 A big carport-style tent keeps you dry as you hang by the firepit.
 (The Eastlake location has a similar setup.)

-The massive gravel patio at Marcus Lalario’s new Italian restaurant now has a massive (and surprisingly attractive) tent to match.
-The clear roof lets you appreciate those gray skies above.
+The massive gravel patio at Marcus Lalario’s Italian restaurant now has a massive (and surprisingly attractive) tent to match.
+Not to mention a dynamite menu courtesy of Jason Stratton.

 A roomy tent with lights and heaters offers shelter for the menu of chowder and expertly sourced seafood.